cartoon-raccoon/oyster/docs/expansions.md

 $ echo ["hello" - "llo"]
 oyster: operators other than `+` are not supported for strings
 ```
 Arrays cannot be operated on in any way, the shell will throw an error if attempting to do so.
+However, you can index into arrays and operate on that variable.
+See [variables](functions.md#Variables) for more information.

 Operate-and-assign operators exist in the source code, but they only currently return a "not supported" error.
 They will likely be implemented as part of the `let` command.